 - b.
-Access to LASC proceedings shall be limited to the judicial officer presiding, Court personnel, parties, counsel, witnesses, and those members of the public (including news reporters and news media representatives) as can be accommodated in the designated courtroom while enforcing mandatory social distancing of at least six (6) feet.
-The Judge or Commissioner presiding over the proceedings may determine when the courtroom has reached the socially-distanced capacity established by the Court in consultation with and the concurrence of both the Supervising Judge of the District and Court Facilities management. - c.
-In furtherance of Executive Order N-33-20, paragraph 4, subpart (b), and as required by the California Rules of Court, Emergency Rule 12, the Court orders all parties who use electronic filing to accept electronic service, except in those circumstances when personal service is required by law or where any of the parties are selfrepresented. - d.
+Access to LASC proceedings shall be limited to the judicial officer presiding, Court personnel, parties, counsel, witnesses, mediators, arbitrators, and those members of the public (including news reporters and news media representatives) that can be accommodated in the designated courtroom while enforcing mandatory social distancing of at least six (6) feet.
+The Judge or Commissioner presiding over the proceedings shall determine when the courtroom has reached the socially-distanced capacity established by the Court. - c.
+In furtherance of Executive Order N-33-20, paragraph 4, subpart (b), and as required by the California Rules of Court, Emergency Rule 12, the Court orders all parties who use electronic filing to accept electronic service, except in those circumstances when personal service is required by law or where any of the parties are self-represented. - d.
 Parties and counsel are strongly urged to avoid in-person appearances and make use of technology to appear remotely whenever possible. - e.
 Judicial officers are urged to avoid in-person hearings to the greatest extent possible and to use technology to conduct hearings and other court proceedings remotely for the duration of the state of emergency related to the COVID-19 pandemic.
 However, when the interests of justice require, judicial officers retain the discretion to require in-person appearances.

-2. Face Coverings and Social Distancing:
+2. Face Masks and Social Distancing:

 a.
-In accordance with General Order No. 2020-GEN-016-01 issued on July 6, 2020, all persons are required to wear face coverings over their nose and mouth while in a courthouse.
-Persons whose disabilities preclude them from wearing face coverings compliant with the California Department of Public Health Guidance Concerning the Use of Face Coverings issued on June 18, 2020, are urged to seek an accommodation under Rule 1.100 of the California Rules of Court in advance of their appearance.
+In accordance with General Order No. 2020-GEN-016-01 issued on July 6, 2020, as amended, all persons are required to wear face masks over their nose and mouth while in a courthouse.
+Persons whose disabilities preclude them from wearing face masks compliant with the California Department of Public Health Guidance Concerning the Use of Face Coverings issued on June 18, 2020, are urged to seek accommodation under Rule 1.100 of the California Rules of Court in advance of their appearance.

 b.
 To enforce social distancing, each courtroom shall schedule only the number of matters during each session that can be conducted while enforcing mandatory social distancing requirements.
-Judicial officers will stagger their calendars to limit the number of persons who come to the courthouse at the same time.
+Judicial Officers will stagger their calendars to limit the number of persons who come to the courthouse at the same time.